 UNT students, faculty, and staff may apply for membership to the We Mean Green Fund Committee when unfilled seats are available.

-Maximum Membership: The membership of this student-majority committee shall be limited to no more than thirteen voting members.
-Committee membership will consist of a combination of no more than ten students, and no more than three faculty and/or staff members.
+Committee Composition: The membership of this student-majority committee shall be limited to no more than thirteen voting members and two non-voting, advisory members.
+The committee will be composed of the following members:

-- Eight of the ten student voting committee member seats shall be filled via a competitive application.
+- Eight students shall be selected via a competitive application

 Membership Terms: Each member of the WMGF Committee will be appointed for two academic years.
 Faculty, staff, and student members may serve successive terms, provided they reapply and are approved.